 Easy but impressive!

 The best temporary décor solutions are ones that catch the eye and give the space character without costing a lot of money or taking long to set up.
 When your clients only have a short period to enjoy their home, you want to waste as little time as possible settling them in.
-Give your clients great quick décor without skipping out on quality or originality.
+Give your clients great quick home decor options without skimping on quality or originality.